Power on the Line(s)

 In the face of the many changes in our country’s political and demographical landscape, one thing remains constant: the American people are the bedrock of our system of government, and it is our right to engage in the political process to achieve a more equitable nation and better lives for everyone.
 Achieving equal representation and being able to cast equal and effective votes depends in part on redistricting maps that are drawn fairly to reflect and respect our communities.
 Redistricting encompasses the process by which states and the jurisdictions within them redraw the district maps that shape legislative, congressional, and local power.

-The maps drawn for the post-2020 redistricting cycle will determine the allocation of political power and representation at every level of government across the nation for at least the next ten years.
+The maps drawn during the redistricting cycle determine the allocation of political power and representation at every level of government across the nation for at least the next ten years.
 Now more than ever, we must all participate in the redistricting process to prevent jurisdictions from engaging in discriminatory redistricting whether based on race, party affiliation, or some other identity.
-Your vote and your political power—your voice in our democracy—are on the line.
+Your vote and your political power — your voice in our democracy —are on the line.

 In Reynolds v.
 Sims, the Supreme Court announced a rule that state legislatures must have districts of approximately equal population size to ensure that everyone has equal representation and political power.
 This requirement is known as the “one person, one vote” principle.